 - Three (3) academic letters of recommendation

-To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by November 15, 2019.
+To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by mid-November (the dates change slightly every year).
+You can find this year's deadline listed in the application portal.

 The application from the GW nominee is due at the Beinecke Foundation by the second Wednesday of February.